Kradditz/Fitness-Meal-Plan/README.md

   - BMI & calorie estimation.
   - Smooth scrolling and small UX enhancements.
 - HTML5 form validation on the contact page.
-- Basic performance optimisations (lazy loading, CDN via GitHub Pages).
+- Basic performance optimisations:
+  - Lazy loading for non-critical images.
+  - Hosting on GitHub Pages (served via a CDN).

 The project is purely front-end (no real backend).
 All data (plans, workouts, testimonials) is static and hard-coded.